kcakar/mesaicNodeJs/README.md

 # mesaicNodeJs

 Hello!
-I have created this application using NodeJS, MySQL and ReactJS.
+I have created this application using NodeJS, MySQL and React.

 ## Installation